 At Edward Palermo Criminal Defense, our team of skilled Suffolk and Nassau County attorneys is dedicated to protecting the legal rights of our clients.
 Our attorneys are well-equipped with the necessary skills to represent you in court in the interest of getting your charges reduced or even dismissed.
 We are committed to defending your right to due process and will help see your case through in your favor should an initial legal proceeding end in a mistrial.

 Schedule a free and confidential consultation with one of our qualified Long Island criminal defense attorneys today.
-Call us at (516) 280-2160 or (631) 265-1052.
+Contact us at (516) 280-2160 or (631) 265-1052.
 You may also fill out our online form.